-Often issues arise when determining how much total income a spouse actually earns or how much a spouse can earn if working to his or her fullest potential.
+Often issues arise when determining how much total income a spouse earns or how much a spouse can earn if working to their fullest potential.
 This is important because the capacity to earn and imputation of income directly impacts support determinations.

-An experienced divorce attorney will know all of the intricate alimony and child support laws necessary to achieve the right support award in your contested divorce.
+An experienced divorce attorney will know all of the intricate alimony and child support laws necessary to achieve the exemplary support award in your contested divorce.